What’s the Difference Between Hard Water and Soft Water?

 The hardness of water varies depending on geological factors.
 When rainwater seeps into the ground, it can dissolve minerals from rocks and soil.
 As it percolates through limestone or chalk deposits, it picks up calcium and magnesium ions, making the water hard.

-Effects of Hard Water
+Effects of Hardened Water

 Hard water can have several adverse effects on household appliances and plumbing systems.
 It leads to the buildup of mineral deposits in pipes and appliances, reducing their efficiency and lifespan.
-Additionally, hard water can leave scale deposits on dishes, glassware, and showerheads, requiring more frequent cleaning.
+Additionally, hardened water can leave scale deposits on dishes, glassware, and showerheads, requiring more frequent cleaning.

 Testing for Hard Water